-Asia’s first Pride march took place on June 26, 1994, when more than 30 members of Philippine-based LGBT+ groups Progressive Organization of Gays and the Protestant Christian denomination Metropolitan Manila Church of Manila organized a protest in Quezon City (QC) commemorating the 25th anniversary of the Stonewall Riots.
+Asia’s first Pride march took place on June 26, 1994, when more than 30 members of Philippine-based LGBT+ groups Progressive Organization of Gays and the Metropolitan Community Church Philippines organized a protest in Quezon City (QC) commemorating the 25th anniversary of the Stonewall Riots.
 QC is part of the Philippines’ National Capital Region.

 Dubbed ‘Stonewall Manila’, the action was inspired by the 1969 protest in Stonewall, New York which became one of the key events that shaped the global LGBT+ liberation movement.

 Two of the organizers of ‘Stonewall Manila’ shared their reflections about the protest.